-We have audited, in accordance with auditing standards generally accepted in the United States and the Comptroller General of the United States' Government Auditing Standards, the cash-basis financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Norwalk City School District, Huron County, Ohio (the District) as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the District's basic financial statements and have issued our report thereon dated March 4, 2021, wherein we noted the District uses a special purpose framework other than generally accepted accounting principles.
-We also noted the financial impact of COVID-19 and the continuing emergency measures which may impact subsequent periods of the District.
+We have audited, in accordance with auditing standards generally accepted in the United States and the Comptroller General of the United States' Government Auditing Standards, the cash-basis financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Norwalk City School District, Huron County, Ohio (the District) as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the District's basic financial statements and have issued our report thereon dated March 1, 2022, wherein we noted the District uses a special purpose framework other than generally accepted accounting principles.
+We also noted the District adopted Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities.
+In addition, we noted the financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the District.